 I actually met a few guys that did the same thing in Spain and the UK.
-They thought, as I did, that it was amazing how people were gullible enough to believe this story and pay them money to take their property and the maintenance fee's.
+They thought, as I did, that it was amazing how people were gullible enough to believe this story.
+It was even more amazing that they would pay money and give away their property thinking it was the only way to stop the maintenance fee's.

 Can I Sell My Timeshare?